elena5875/project5_cherryleaves/README.md

        10. Choose the notebook you want to open

        11. Click the kernel button and choose Python Environments.
 Also don't forget to click and choose trusted.
+To access the App

+       1. Make sure that you install all the requirements using `pip3 install -r requirements.txt` in the terminal command

+       2. Once the requirements are all installed type in the terminal command 'streamlit run /workspace/project5_cherryleaves/app_pages/multi_page.py'

+       3. Make sure that the browser is in public and you should be able to see the app in another page

 ## Unfixed Bugs